wprashed/cartflush-autoclear-cart-for-inactive-users/readme.txt

 ---

-### 📥 CSV Import for Rules
+### 📥 Manual Rules and CSV Import

-Bulk import rules using CSV.
+Create and edit rules from the plugin settings page, or bulk import rules using CSV when that is faster.

 Supported types: